Elkhart Drug Crime Lawyers

 How Important Is Evidence in Elkhart Drug Cases?

 Evidence plays a central role in drug cases; examples include the type of substance, its quantity, and how it was obtained by law enforcement.
-Our Elkhart drug crime lawyers can argue about whether a search or seizure was conducted legally; that can influence whether evidence is admissible in court.
-If evidence was obtained without proper procedures, we can also challenge that, which can significantly impact the case outcome.
+Our drug crime lawyers can argue about whether a search or seizure was conducted legally, which can influence whether evidence is admissible in court.
+If evidence was obtained without proper procedures, we can challenge its use, which can significantly impact the case outcome.

 What Defenses May Be Used in Drug Cases?